Principal Investigator: Istvan Rajcan

 - The determination of different genes contributing to high productivity/yield in Canadian soybeans coming from different parent sources may lead to improved soybean cultivars with maximum genetic potential to be commercially available.

-- The understanding of genetic control of seed compositional traits such as oil, protein, isoflavones and fatty acids will allow for the development breeding strategies for their further improvement.
+- The understanding of genetic control of seed compositional traits such as oil, protein, isoflavones and fatty acids will allow for the development of breeding strategies for their further improvement.

 - An assessment of the genetic diversity in Canadian soybean germplasm developed over 50 years of breeding will help to determine genetic vulnerability due to a narrow gene pool.